joelstrohmeier/website/src/blog/how-to-test-for-keyboard-accessibility.md

 ## Voice recognition

 When we test for keyboard accessibility we often end up finding improvements for a wider variety of input approaches -- including voice input.
 For example, if a carousel component does not have 'Previous' and 'Next' button controls included, this most likely presents a barrier for people who cannot complete swiping gestures to show new content.
 But, it also makes it harder for people using voice recognition software.
-Without a control on screen whose name I can see, or at least guess, it is tricky for someone using voice recognition to know what verbal command to use.
+Without a control on screen whose name is visible, or at least can be guessed, it is tricky for someone using voice recognition to know what verbal command to use.
 However, if there's a control with button-like sttyling which contains the word 'Previous' I can speak "Click previous" (or similar) with more certainty.

 For more information on keyboard accessibility see: